-Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash, cash equivalents, investments, accounts receivable and unbilled accounts receivable.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash, cash equivalents, investments, accounts receivable, and unbilled accounts receivable.
 The Company maintains its cash, cash equivalents, and investments with high quality financial institutions.
 The Company is exposed to credit risk for cash held in financial institutions in the event of a default to the extent that such amounts recorded in the condensed consolidated balance sheets are in excess of amounts that are insured by the Federal Deposit Insurance Corporation.

-No customer accounted for 10% or more of the Company's revenue for the three months ended October 31, 2021, and one customer accounted for 10% or more of the Company's revenue for the three months ended October 31, 2020.
-One customer accounted for 10% or more of the Company's accounts receivable as of October 31, 2021, and no customer accounted for 10% or more of the Company's accounts receivable as of October 31, 2021, and no customer accounted for 10% or more of the Company's accounts receivable as of July 31, 2021.
+One customer accounted for 10% or more of the Company's revenue in both the three months ended April 30, 2022, and 2021.
+No customer accounted for 10% or more of the Company's revenue for the nine months ended April 30, 2022 or 2021.
+One customer accounted for 10% or more of the Company's accounts receivable as of April 30, 2022, and no customer accounted for 10% or more of the Company's accounts receivable as of July 31, 2021.